But what you might not know is how the amounts that get shaved off your paycheck are calculated.

-The IRS recently redesigned Form W-4, and the changes could mean that your refund will be smaller than expected this year.
-Even if your financial situation stayed the same in 2019, H&R Block recommends that you review your W-4 to see how you’ve been affected.
+In recent years, the IRS redesigned Form W-4, and the changes have meant disappointing refunds for some taxpayers.
+Even if your financial situation stayed the same in 2021, H&R Block recommends that you review your W-4 on a regular basis.

-Some of the changes to Form W-4 include the elimination of withholding allowances, one new blank for you to include income that doesn’t come from jobs, and another that allows you to factor in likely deductions.
+Some of the changes to Form W-4 included the elimination of withholding allowances, one new blank for income that doesn’t come from jobs, and another that allows you to factor in likely deductions.

 How your federal income taxes are calculated